Supervised Principal Component Regression for Functional Responses with High Dimensional Predictors

-We discuss some related work on supervised principal component analysis under different contexts. \citet{Bair2006} considered a scalar response and proposed a two-step procedure that first selects a subset of the predictors based on their associations with the outcome and then applies the classical principal component analysis to those selected variables.
+There are also some related work on supervised principal component analysis but within different contexts. \citet{Bair2006} considered a scalar response and proposed a two-step procedure that first selects a subset of the predictors based on their associations with the outcome and then applies the classical principal component analysis to those selected variables.
 Their approach does not fully utilize the associations between the response and the predictors because the association information is only leveraged to select a subgroup of features but not to estimate principal components.
 More recently, \citet{Li2016} studied a similar problem and formulated their approach as a special case of latent variable models, which requires a sequential and iterative estimation procedure.
-As previously discussed, the estimation errors in sequential procedures are likely to be propagated.
-Our proposal improves the existing literature in the following aspects.
-First, we consider the supervised principal component analysis when the response is functional, which has not yet been studied in the literature to the best of our knowledge.
-Also, all existing methods on supervised principal component analysis only investigated the cases when the dimension of the predictors is smaller than the sample size, while we allow the dimensionality to grow at an exponential order of the sample size.
+As previously discussed, sequential algorithms are computationally expensive and estimation errors are likely to be propagated for these procedures.

+Our contributions are three-fold.
+First, we propose a supervised principal component analysis with high dimensional predictors and functional response, which has not yet been studied in the literature to the best of our knowledge.
+Also, all existing methods on supervised principal component analysis only investigated the setting where the dimension of predictors is smaller than the sample size, while we allow the dimensionality to grow at an exponential order of the sample size.
 Second, we reformulate our method into a simultaneous regression problem by exploiting the new concept of integrated residual sum of squares for functional data, which improves computational efficiency.
 Third, we show that the reformulated problem can recover the same subspace.
 Motivated by our fMRI data application, specific to the bandable covariance structure, we further establish non-asymptotic error bounds for the proposed estimators.

 The rest of this article is organized as follows.
 In Section \ref{s2}, we introduce our method with motivation and reformulate it into a penalized multivariate regression problem, followed by the detailed estimation procedure.
 Section \ref{s3} is devoted to theoretical results.
 Numerical experiments are carried out in Section \ref{s4}.
 In Section \ref{s5}, we apply our method to the cortical surface emotion task-related fMRI data from Human Connectome Project dataset.
 We close with a discussion on possible future works in Section \ref{s6}.